gbraad-docs/knowledge-base/technology/c9ide.md

 (without the tcp:// prefix) and you will be shown a authentication prompt.
 User the parameters you set from the Environment variables section and happy coding!

 _Note: Be sure to push your code out to a git repository or attach a volume to `/workspace`.
+Also, the container runs on port 80, which is unprotected (no TLS), which means that you should not work on super-secret code or use ultra-secure user/pass combination, as these will be littered all over the internet._